Himesh021/LLDPractice/README.md

 A problem counts as **solved** on the dashboard when the latest evaluated attempt scores **7 or higher**.

+## Assessment Scope

+This project was implemented as a focused 2-day engineering assessment MVP.
+The architecture intentionally favors a modular monolith with clear boundaries over premature distributed-system complexity.

+The main engineering focus was:

+1. LLD practice workflow
+2. Structured evaluation and feedback
+3. Extensible evaluation-provider architecture
+4. Submission history and improvement loop
+5. Automated testing
+6. Deployment and reproducibility

 ## AI usage

 See [AI_USAGE.md](AI_USAGE.md).
 This project was built with AI assistance; architecture stayed a modular monolith on purpose.